 If agent is removed from job or job itself is removed, Archive remains on disk.

 3) ID file.
 Identifier of directory.
-It has unique share ID hash encoded inside.
-All agents in same job have same shareID.
-Deleting or changing ID file causes "Cannot identify destination folder" error.
+It is unique for each agent in each job.
+Deleting or changing ID file causes "error with ID file" .